ngermeau/ino/readme.md

 # Elegoo super start kit experiment

-Experimenting various components provided by elegoo super start kit.
+Exeerimenting various components provided by elegoo super start kit.
 [x] Means used in at least one of the projects.

 ## List of components